pvdstel/log-tablr/README.md

 For development purposes, use <kbd>npm run dev</kbd> to start [webpack-dev-server](https://github.com/webpack/webpack-dev-server).
 To build a development/non-production version of the application, use <kbd>npm run build</kbd>.

+## Contributing
+Contributions are definitely welcome.
+If you'd like to see a new feature, create a pull request or an issue.